iamfrerot/site/README.md

 ## the what & why

-hey there! this is my
-digital playground where i show off cool stuff i've made, talk about what i know, and share my professional journey. think of it as my little home on the internet where you can learn all about me and my work!
+this is my personal portfolio website where I showcase my projects, share my technical expertise, and document my professional journey. it serves as a comprehensive digital presence that highlights my skills and experience in modern web development.

-some neat features:
+key features:

-- super sleek design that looks awesome on any screen size 📱💻
+- responsive design optimized for all devices 📱💻
-- a showcase of my digital creations in the wild 🚀
+- project portfolio showcasing live applications 🚀
-- random thoughts and tech ramblings in blog 💭
+- technical blog with development insights 💭

-i built this with all the modern web goodies to make sure it's zippy fast and smooth as butter. i pop in regularly to add my latest projects and brain dumps!
+built with modern web technologies to ensure optimal performance and user experience. regularly updated with new projects and technical content.

-come explore and don't be shy - drop me a line if you want to chat or collaborate on something cool!
+feel free to explore and reach out for collaboration opportunities or technical discussions!

 ### tech toys i played with

-here are the fun tools i used to build this digital treehouse:
+this project is built with the following technologies and frameworks:

 [![Next.js][Next-badge]][Next-url] [![React][React-badge]][React-url]
 [![TypeScript][TypeScript-badge]][TypeScript-url]